pytorch/torchtune/scripts/llama2_checkpoint/README.md

 ### Checkpoint conversion to native PyTorch format

-The original [Llama-2 models](https://github.com/facebookresearch/llama/blob/main/llama/model.py#L413) were trained using a different implementation (for example, non-fused QKV matrix, no SDPA) as well as [fairscale](https://github.com/facebookresearch/fairscale) based parallelism.
+The original [Llama-2 models](https://github.com/facebookresearch/llama/blob/main/llama/model.py#L413) were trained using a different implementation (for example no SDPA) as well as [fairscale](https://github.com/facebookresearch/fairscale) based parallelism.

 TorchTune seeks to leverage the power of native PyTorch including PyTorch-native distributed APIs such as FSDP and Tensor Parallelism.
 To train Llama-2 models using TorchTune, checkpoints must be converted as a result.